2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2. 2007-D Montana Double Denomination Error

-This error represents one of numismatics’ most unusual mechanical failures.
+This error represents one of numismatics’ most extraordinary mechanical failures.
 A Montana quarter planchet received its proper quarter strike before mistakenly feeding into a nickel coining press, where Jefferson nickel dies struck it a second time.
+The result displays both Washington’s profile and traces of Jefferson’s image overlapping on the obverse, while faint remnants of Monticello appear beneath Montana’s bison skull design on the reverse.

-According to mint error documentation, only three examples of state quarters struck on struck nickels exist across the entire 50 State Quarters program.
+According to mint error documentation, only three examples of state quarters struck on already-struck nickels exist across the entire 50 State Quarters program.
 The Montana example stands alone as the sole representative from the 2007 series.
+At a 2021 Heritage Auctions sale, an NGC-graded MS67 example realized $1,250.
+The slightly ovoid shape of the coin provides the first visual clue, followed by the double rim indicating sequential strikes from two different presses.

 3. 2007-D Utah Die Chip Error